Andrew0133/CTF-Journey/TryHackMe/c4ptur3-th3-fl4g/c4ptur3-th3-fl4g.md

 ![Alt text](./imgs/task3/file-secret.png?raw=true "file secret after steghide extract command")

-The answer is: ```SpaghettiSteg```

 ## Task 4 - Security through obscurity

+### Context

-The fourth task says: "*Security through obscurity is the reliance in security engineering on the secrecy of the design or implementation as the main method of providing security for a system or component of a system.*"
+*Security through obscurity is the reliance in security engineering on the secrecy of the design or implementation as the main method of providing security for a system or component of a system.*

 ### Question 1 - *Download and get 'inside' the file.
 What is the first filename & extension?*